Skip to main content

 Initialize your component

 The Prismatic CLI tool, prism, has a variety of commands, one of which initializes a new custom component project.
-Run prism components:init my-first-component.
+Run prism components:init hello-prismatic.
 You can give your component a description of "My First Component", and for Type of Connection select Basic Connection.

 Initialize a new component

-$ prism components:init my-first-component
+$ prism components:init hello-prismatic

-Creating component directory for "my-first-component"...
+Creating component directory for "hello-prismatic"...

 ?
 Description of Component My First Component